 KAYAK & SUP

 The Port of Everett has miles of waterfront trails for you to explore.
 If you’re interested in learning a little more about Everett’s history, head to the Millwright Loop trail and keep your eye out for the historical signs and exhibits along the way.
-The trail, highlighted in orange on the map above, is almost 4 miles of paved walkway with an amazing view of the marina.
+The trail, highlighted in orange on the map above, is almost four miles of paved walkway with an amazing view of the marina.
 Check out all the Port's trails for endless waterfront wanderings.

 Catch of the Day